 → The first portion displays Cosimo I’s curiosity and passion for archaeological marbles and some beautiful examples of artwork which competed with paintings and sculpture.

-→ The construction of the grand funerary chapel of the Medici family in San Lorenzo was begun by Ferdinand I in 1604 and there is a section in the museum dedicated to the unused designs and decorative elements of the work, such as the panels from the imposing 17th century altar.
+→ The construction of the grand funerary chapel of the Medici family in San Lorenzo was begun by Ferdinand I in 1604 and there is a section in the museum dedicated to the unused designs and decorative elements of the work, such as the panels from the imposing 17th-century altar.

-→ Next, you will be introduced to the production phase which used flower and still life compositions as their inspiration, generally on a black background so as to fully enhance the brilliant colour range of the flowers and birds.
+→ Next, you will be introduced to the production phase which used flower and still life compositions as their inspiration, generally on a black background so as to fully enhance the brilliant color range of the flowers and birds.
 This technique was widely adopted in furniture decoration.

 → You will then find examples of the sculptor Giovanni Battista Foggini (1652-1725) and a semiprecious stone cutter, Giuseppe Antonio Torricelli, who took this art to a new level combining techniques and expression.

 → Not only the Medici family but also the Hapsburg-Lorraine Grand Dukes (1737) worked with goldsmiths and engravers, modifying the traditional naturalistic motifs on a black ground and replacing them with landscapes and genre scenes, based on designs by Giuseppe Zocchi